 Here's a link to some additional exterior photos of The Broad from a previous post (from an earlier visit).

-Despite the food trucks, we wanted to check out the Grand Central Market, a couple of blocks away, which my wife and kids hadn't been to since 2010, before it was "discovered."
+Despite the food trucks out front, we wanted to check out the Grand Central Market, a couple of blocks away, which my wife and kids hadn't been to since 2010, before it was "discovered."
 More on this next time.

 © 2018 www.experiencingla.com